Tom Clonan

-Thomas Martin Clonan is an Irish senator, security analyst, author and retired Irish Army Captain.
-He was elected to Seanad Eireann in March 2022 in the 2022 Dublin University by-election.
+Thomas Martin Clonan (born 1965/1966) is an Irish senator, security analyst, author and retired Irish Army Captain.
+He was elected to Seanad Éireann at the 2022 Dublin University by-election.
+He was re-elected at the 2025 Seanad election.

 Military career

 Clonan grew up in Finglas, Dublin and attended St Kevin's College, Dublin school in Ballygall.
 He completed a Bachelor in Education degree at Trinity College Dublin, graduating in 1987, before joining the Irish Army as a cadet in 1989.

 In 1995, Clonan deployed to South Lebanon as an officer commanding Irish troops under the United Nations Interim Force in Lebanon (UNIFIL) mission in that country.
-Clonan's deployment to Lebanon coincided with the Israeli punitive Operation 'Grapes of Wrath' against Hizbullah which culminated in the massacre of refugees at the village of Qana in April 1996.
-Clonan has spoken about his experiences of conflict and trauma in RTÉ's documentary Peacekeepers (2016) and in his first book, Blood, Sweat and Tears (Liberties Press, 2012).
+Clonan's deployment to Lebanon coincided with the Israeli Operation Grapes of Wrath against Hezbollah which culminated in the massacre of refugees at the village of Qana in April 1996.
+Clonan has spoken about his experiences of conflict and trauma in the RTÉ documentary Peacekeepers (2016) and in his first book Blood, Sweat and Tears.
 He was also an OSCE election monitor in Bosnia during the Dayton Agreement in 1996.
-In this role, Clonan was based in the Serb held town of Prijedor.
-Back at home, he completed a master's degree in Communications at the Dublin City University (DCU) and joined the Defence Forces Press Office (DFPO) as a press officer.
+In this role, Clonan was based in the Serb-held town of Prijedor.
+Back at home, he completed a master's degree in communications at the Dublin City University (DCU) and joined the Defence Forces Press Office (DFPO) as a press officer.

 Research on female personnel in the Defence Forces

-Between 1996 and 2000 Clonan was given formal written sanction – by the Chief of Staff and the Director of Training at Defence Forces Headquarters – to undertake a PhD at DCU as the first equality audit of the Irish military, titled "The Status and Roles Assigned Female Personnel in the Permanent Defence Forces".
-The findings revealed a catalogue of discrimination, bullying, sexual harassment and assault within the Irish Defence Forces against female soldiers and led to an independent government inquiry which resulted in an overhaul in the workplace policies of the DF and the implementation of recommendations arising from the inquiry to protect equality within the Irish armed forces.
+Between 1996 and 2000 Clonan was given formal written sanction by the Chief of Staff and the Director of Training at Defence Forces Headquarters to undertake a PhD at DCU as the first equality audit of the Irish military, titled "The Status and Roles Assigned Female Personnel in the Permanent Defence Forces".
+The findings revealed a catalogue of discrimination, bullying, sexual harassment and assault within the Irish Defence Forces against female soldiers and led to an independent government inquiry which resulted in an overhaul in the workplace policies of the Defence Forces and the implementation of recommendations arising from the inquiry to protect equality within the Irish armed forces.
 Clonan was the subject of 'Whistleblower Reprisal' (as cited by Transparency International, Ireland) from senior officers for whistleblowing.

 He retired from the Defence Forces in 2000.